emmanueljs1/nbe/NbE.lagda.md

     → (Γ′≤Γ ≤⊢ r) · s Ⓡ f a
 ```

-A result of defining our Kripe logical relation for terms
+As the logical relation between terms and semantic objects is defined using
-using definitional equality is that the relation is transitive
-with respect to definitional equality
+definitional equality, it is transitive with respect to definitional equality.
+We prove this using a postulated lemma that has been omitted, `==-subst`.
+With
+`==-subst`, we postulate that if two terms are definitionally equal, the terms
+with the same substitution applied are still definitionally equal.
+This is our
+first proof using equational reasoning for definitional equality.
+As for most
+proofs related to the logical relation `Ⓡ` between terms and semantic objects,
+we prove it by induction on types, and do a case analysis at type `nat` on the
+semantic object `a ∈ ℕ̂`.

 ```agda
 ==-Ⓡ-trans : ∀ {Γ : Ctx} {T : Type} {t t′ : Γ ⊢ T} {a : ⟦ T ⟧}